NCEAS/metacat/docs/user/metacat/source/appendix/storage-subsystem-cid-file-layout.rst

 simplest, most common configuration which is to use a `SHA-256` hash algorithm, with the binary digest converted to a string value using `base64` encoding.
 That makes each hash value 64 characters long (representing the 256 bit binary value).
-For example, here is a base64-encoded SHA-256 value:
+For example, here is a base16 hex-encoded SHA-256 value:

    4d198171eef969d553d4c9537b1811a7b078f9a3804fc978a761bc014c05972c

 While we chose this common combination, we could also have chosen other hash algorithms (e.g., SHA-1, SHA3-256, blake2b-512) and alternate string encodings (e.g., base58, Multihash (https://multiformats.io/multihash/)).
-Multihash may be a valuable approach in to future-proof the storage system, because it enables us of multiple checksum algorithms.
+Multihash may be a valuable approach to future-proof the storage system, because it enables use of multiple checksum algorithms.

 **Folder layout**